Maps Documentation

 Labels

-Labels can be displayed on all map elements (areas/shapes, points, and lines).
+Labels can be displayed on all map elements (areas/shapes, points, and routes).
 They can be formatted individually for each element type.

 Shape labels - Define formatting for labels on areas/shapes: color, font, background, and background opacity.